 To ensure you are not paying for two surveys it is advisable to ask the mortgage companies surveyor to carry out this report for you which will usually take a couple of hours to complete.

 A Full Structural Survey is advisable for older properties and those of a non-standard construction.
 Depending on the property size and type, a full structural survey can take as long as a day to complete.

 A full structural survey provides an in-depth report on the condition of the property and highlights issues that should be investigated further before going ahead with the purchase.

 You can find a surveyor to carry out a Homebuyer’s report or building survey through the Royal Institution of Chartered Surveyors.

 We know that the mortgage process can sometimes be complicated and very tricky to sort all by yourself.
 This is where we come in!
 In Durham, we will go over all of your mortgage options and which property survey is best for you if you are still confused.
 Don’t hesitate to call us as we always love to offer a helping hand to our customers.
-Whether you’re a First-Time Buyer, looking at Moving Home or Self-Employed, we think that our service will be highly beneficial to you and make the mortgage process much easier.
+Whether you’re a First Time Buyer in Durham, looking at Moving Home in Durham or Self Employed in Durham, we think that our service will be highly beneficial to you and make the mortgage process much easier.